Fish Like A Pro: The Best Tackle Boxes Of 2022

 On the expensive side

-For less than $20 you get everything you need for a good session on or by the water.
-Unlike the others in this best tackle box review, it is a single tray box, but its capacity is quite impressive and there’s also a clip lid with built-in compartments for quick and easy access.
-And for more bulk storage, remove the single tray box and there’s access to some nice open space below for your sunglasses for fishing and other necessities.
+Unlike the other models in our best tackle boxes guide, this product is a single tray box, but its capacity is quite impressive, and there’s also a clip lid with built-in compartments for quick and easy access to small items.
+For more bulk storage, you can remove the single tray box, plus there’s access to some open space below for your sunglasses for fishing and other necessities.

 Made from molded plastic with easy to carry, collapsible handle